vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in K.; worship of cows and of Lakṣmi-Nārāyaṇa for three days; vrata to be accepted at sunrise and fast on that day, anointing horns and tails of cows with curds and ghee; one should eat uncooked food and abstain from oil and salt; HV II.
 323-326 (from Bhav.
 U. 19.
 1-16 ); Hemādri quotes

-the verse 'Mātā rudrāṇām'(Rg.
+the verse 'Mātā rudrāṇām'(R̥g.
 VIII.
 101. 15).
 Gopadmavrata--Begin on Full Moon of Āṣ. or 8th, 11th or 12th

 of Āṣ, and carry on for 4 months till that tithi of K, on which it was begun in Āṣ.
 It is meant for all but mostly for young married women; draw figure of cow's foot in the house or cowpen or in temple of Vispu or Śiva or near Tulasi plant; 33 figures to be drawn every day; five years; Viṣṇu is devatā; then udyāpana; gift of cow at end; SmK.